-- 1 Make sure you are logged in as an Administrator for the account where you want to install Pro Tools.
-For details on Administrator privileges in Mac OS X, refer to your Apple Mac OS X documentation. - 2 Insert the Pro Tools LE Installer CD-ROM in your CD-ROM drive.
-Double-click "Install Pro Tools LE." - 3 Enter your Administrator password and click OK to authenticate the installation. - 4 Select your Startup hard drive as the install location and click Install. - 5 When installation is complete, click Restart.
+1 Make sure you are logged in as an Administrator for the account where you want to install Pro Tools.
+For details on Administrator privileges in Mac OS X, refer to your Apple Mac OS X documentation.

+2 Insert the Pro Tools LE Installer CD-ROM in your CD-ROM drive.
+Double-click "Install Pro Tools LE."

+3 Enter your Administrator password and click OK to authenticate the installation.